TransposeData/transpose-decoding-sdk/README.md

 ## Citations

-If you use this library in your research, please cite it as:
+If you use this library in your research, please cite it with the following:

 ```bibtex
 @misc{transpose-decoding-sdk,